 Monica Wedlock Kilpatrick

-Prior to joining the NBA, Monica served for more than seven years as director of admissions and recruitment at Columbia Theological Seminary in Decatur, Georgia, identifying talented and courageous people discerning calls to service in the church and community, listening to their needs and dreams, partnering with them to discover a process for theological education and vocational training, evaluating their fit with the institution, and inviting them into a journey of learning and service.
+Prior to joining the NBA, Monica served as director of admissions and recruitment at Columbia Theological Seminary in Decatur, Georgia.
+Her time there was spent identifying talented and courageous people discerning calls to service in the church and community, listening to their needs and dreams, partnering with them to discover a process for theological education and vocational training, evaluating their fit with the institution, and inviting them into a journey of learning and service.

 Getting to know Monica

 NBA’s vision statement is “creating communities of compassion and care.”
 What does this mean to you?

 The NBA’s vision is about taking seriously the African proverb, “I am because we are,” in which each individual life is enhanced by the collaborative efforts of all.
 It means serving God by serving the least of these.
 At NBA, my role is to connect individuals, churches, and partner ministries to further their learning, support, and outreach that transforms lives and pleases God.

 What do you do outside of work?

 I love to travel!
 I also enjoy trying new restaurants, spending time with friends and family, and quiet moments at home.